MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 5. Enter **Crisis Bot** for **Name** and select a language.

 6. Select your Practice environment to create the bot in and click **Create**.
 Wait for the bot to be created.
+Click **Explore bot** if prompted.

 7. Test the bot.
 Type **Hello** in the message box and click **Send**.
 The bot should greet you and tell you what it can do.